Vibhor7-7/MonkeytypeWrapped/README.md

 ## ✨ Features

 - **11-slide animated presentation** of your typing year
-- **ML-powered persona detection** — discover your typing "modes" using clustering
+- **ML-powered persona detection**: discover your typing "modes" using clustering
-- **Warmup curve analysis** — see how your performance changes within sessions
+- **Warmup curve analysis**: see how your performance changes within sessions
-- **Timing insights** — find your peak typing hours and best days
+- **Timing insights**: find your peak typing hours and best days
-- **Shareable summary card** — flex your stats
+- **Shareable summary card**: flex your stats

 ## 🛠 Tech Stack